dholendar27/obsidian/Python/OOPS/Encapsulation.md

 Encapsulation is way to restrict object's components from direct access. which means that internal representation of an object is hidden from the outside.
-This is done to protect the interanal state and behavior
+This is done to protect the internal state and behaviour

 We can implement the Encapsulation using